 Employee Wellness is a not-for-profit, confidential counseling program specialized to provide service to healthcare employees and their families throughout BC.

 It is a free, confidential, and safe resource to openly discuss any issues that you are having with residency, work, or life in general.

 The Resident Wellness Office offers free, confidential, professional counseling and support services.

 Phone: 604 675 3873 | Toll-free: 1 855 675 3873 (For general inquiries and to schedule an appointment, please call: 604 875 4111 x 21088)

 *Hours may vary depending on client needs

 Download the Resident Wellness Resources guidebook for more resources and information on staying well during residency.

 Connect with your program about joining or hosting “Ice Cream Rounds“, facilitated by the Wellness Office where residents can connect in groups for various discussions, all the while enjoying ice cream.
 Check out the Office’s “Ideas For Wellness Initiatives in Your Program” to see what else your program can participate in.

 Resident Doctors of BC believes in supporting the emotional and mental well-being of residents.
 We are available to provide referrals to promote resident health and well-being.

-Read the great wellness tips submitted by your fellow residents:
+Read the great wellness resources and tips submitted by your fellow residents: